zpaq/zpaq/readme.txt

         bit history map with initial estimates based on n1/(n0+n1) to improve speed.
 Fixed a bug where x clobbers files when it says it isn't.

+v1.00 - Mar.
+12, 2009.
+First level 1 candidate.
+Simplified the
+        bit history tables and replaced with code to generate them in both the documentation and code.
+First release of the reference standard unzpaq1 v1.00.
+Improved compression on some files.